jkitsao/portfolio-page/README.md

 ```
 cd [folder name ] && code .
 ```

+#### you can view the live link here

 ### now your all set
-you can start by editing the index.html folder  and see the results
+you can start by editing the index.html folder  and see the results on your browser

 **happy hacking**